 Memorial Day has come and gone.
 The June Amateur draft for Major League Baseball is later this week.
-Therefore it must be time to talk about the 2014 Topps Update Series due in October.
+Therefore it must be time to talk about the 2014 Topps Update Series due out on October 15.

 Don’t worry.
 That sentence is not really supposed to make sense.